awslabs/aws-academy-educator-toolkit/demos/aws-cli-notebook/README.md

 ## Launching JupyterLab

-The simplest way to launch the notebook is navigate to _Amazon Sagemaker_ in the AWS Console and under Notebook select _Notebook instances_.
-Then select _Create notebook Instance_.
+The simplest way to launch the notebook is from _Amazon Sagemaker_.

+- Navigate to _Amazon Sagemaker_ in the AWS Console and under Notebook select _Notebook instances_.
-TODO: Describe fields

-TODO: Clone this repo
+- Select _Create notebook Instance_.
+- Give the notebook instance a name
+- Select either ml.t2_medium or ml.t3_medium for the instance type.
+This is in the free tier for the first 2 months after you start using Sagemaker.
+- Expand _Git repositories_
+- Select _Clone a public Git reposnitoty to this notebook instance only_
+- Enter `https://github.com/awslabs/aws-academy-educator-toolkit.git` as the repository
+- Press _Create notebook Instance_

+Once it is ready select _Open JupyterLab_

 ## Install bash_kernel